Princess Alice Bank

 The Princess Alice Bank (Banco Princesa Alice) is a submerged seamount located 50 nmi southwest of the island of Pico and 45 nmi southwest of the island of Faial in the Portuguese archipelago of the Azores.
-The western area of the bank has a minimum depth of 29 m, with clear waters allowing observation of the ocean floor from the surface.
+The western area of the bank has a least depth of 29 m, with clear waters allowing observation of the ocean floor from the surface.
 With an abundance of biodiversity, the bank is a fishing area, in addition to being an important diving spot of the Atlantic Ocean.

 History

 The bank was named after the oceanographic campaign of Prince Albert I of Monaco, whose research vessel Princess Alice was involved in its discovery on 9 July 1896.
 On that day, at 6:00 a.m., at the beginning of a deep water exploration, rocky ledges were discovered 241 m deep.
 After scouring the area, the group discovered an extensive "platform", with a perimeter of about 55 km, and two extensions of 76 m in length.
 The platform was 190 m below the surface, although the peak is only 29 m from the surface.

 The bathymetric survey was entrusted to captain Charlwood Henry Carrd (1848-1918), who was also the prince's field assistant and navigator of the Princesse Alice.
 Carr was responsible for the original depth measurements at Princess Alice Bank.

 On 13 July 1896, from Faial, Prince Albert telegrammed King Carlos I of Portugal announcing the discovery and informing him of the usefulness of the bank for fishing.
 Returning to Monaco, on 21 August, the prince circulated a press statement reporting the discovery and stressing its importance to Azorean fisheries.
 In gratitude for the discovery, King Carlos awarded the prince with the "grand collar" of the Order of Santiago, having already granted Captain Carr the honorific degree of master of the Order of St. Benedict in 1894.
 Increasingly Princess Alice Bank has become one of the main areas for fishing exploration within the Central Group of the Azorean islands.